pedromelo98/HackathonZeGotinha/README.md

-# HackathonZeGotinha
-Hackathon Ze Gotinha CAMPUS PARTY BRASILIA 2019
+# HackathonZeGotinha CAMPUS PARTY BRASILIA 2019

 Developed with React Native and exp